Code-Nycticebus/pybuildc/README.md

 ```

 ## Libraries
-There are different types of libraries.
 By default it links statically, but you can also include other `pybuildc` projects.
 ```toml
 [libs]
 math = { l = "m" }